A millennium into the future two advances have altered the course of human history: the colonization of the

 - Dave does the first EVA to retrieve the AE-35

-- The AE-35 passes bench-testing so Hal suggests they put it back
+- The AE-35 passes bench-testing so Hal suggests they put it back and let it fail

 - Frank does the second EVA to put back the original AE-35